-Tutor-led discussion on the important elements to build into the end of session conclusion, for example:
+Tutor led discussion on the important elements to build into the end of session conclusion, for example,:

-- Thank everyone for their hard work and enthusiasm; - Praise things done well; - Engage participants in sharing their highlights from the session; - Inspire further participation (signpost further opportunities); - Provide an opportunity for any final questions; - Remember to help people land, shallow water kneeling as approaching the bank, get off their board, and how to lift it from the water; - Instructions for clearing up, putting kit away, getting changed, etc. (Weils Disease - wash hands?); - Inspiring future participation; the paddling opportunities you can tell people about; - Saying goodbye.
+- Thank everyone for their hard work and enthusiasm; - Praise things done well; - Engage participants in sharing their highlights from the session; - Inspire further participation (signpost further opportunities); - Provide an opportunity for any final questions; - Remember to help people land, get out of/off their boat/board, and how to lift it from the water; - Instructions for clearing up, putting kit away, getting changed, etc. (Weils Disease - wash hands?); - Inspiring future participation; the paddling opportunities you can tell people about; - Saying goodbye.